Exouxas/FosterScript.Core/DEFINITIONS.md

 Logical class that controls its host.
 Can create input and output nodes to allow for integration into the creatures logic.

 ## **Node**
 Calculation point in the neural network.
+Separated into three categories:

 ### **Input node**
 Collects external information to create a signal that is provided to the network.
 Not affected by other neurons unless explicit logic is made in the organ that created it.